 Andalucía is not only Spain's largest autonomous region it is one of the most varied.
-It has both Mediterranean and Atlantic coasts, a vast, mountainous interior and some of Spain's most historic cities, such as Cádiz, Málaga, Seville, Granada and Córdoba.
-The pretty 'pueblos blancos', the white villages in the hills, are a quintessential part of the Andalucían landscape.
+It has both Mediterranean and Atlantic coasts, a vast, mountainous interior and some of Spain's most historic cities; Cádiz, Málaga, Seville, Granada and Córdoba, for example.
+Cádiz is thought to be the oldest continuously inhabited city in Europe, settled by the Phoenicians over 3,000 years ago and the annual New York Times list of 52 places to see, 1 for every week, had Cádiz at number 50 in 2019.
+In November 2023, Forbes magazine reported on the annual poll by InterNations, a global community of people living and working abroad, which ranks the best places in the world to be an ex-pat.
+Málaga was ranked #1.
+(Source: Forbes)